This is where all 50 states stand on reopening

 Kentucky

+Kentucky will begin phase one on April 27, which will include restarting diagnostic, radiology, non-urgent, in-person, office and ambulatory visits.

+“We are also going to allow pre-aesthesia testing services to restart in preparation for the surgical ramp up,” Beshear said.

-Gov. Andy Beshear issued a “Healthy at Home” orde March 25 that is in effect indefinitely.
+Gov. Beshear had issued a “Healthy at Home” order March 25 that is in effect indefinitely.

 Louisiana

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.